About the project

 • Flow 1 (Gallery-oriented): A user going through the infinite scroll image gallery, clicking on a project to learn details, going to the user's profile screen, and contacting the contractor or client.

 • Flow 2 (Search-oriented): A search-oriented journey with filters that allowed clients to locate contractors in the selected categories, then display the results, go through the contractor's profile, and learn more about previous projects.
-From there, the user could decide if they wanted to connect with the other party to start a dialogue.

-In order to focus on what I wanted the users to accomplish in my MVP, I created two main task flows:
+In order to focus on what I wanted the users to accomplish in my MVP, I created two main task flows: user views recently posted projects, and user finds a contractor using filters.

 Lo-fi Wireframe Sketches